Laser Hair Removal Columbus OH

 Since the laser is only effective if the hair shaft absorbs the laser light, there has to be a hair in the follicle for it to work.
 Therefore, if the hair has been removed by waxing, plucking or chemical depilatories, there is no hair to treat and the laser session will be ineffective.
 It is best to wait at least six weeks after the last session of waxing, plucking, etc. to have a laser hair removal treatment.
 While preparing for a laser hair removal session, shaving the hair is best, as it does not remove the hair.
 Shaving does not cause the hair to grow thicker or darker.

 The greater the differential in skin color, the more effective laser hair removal tends to be.
 That is, the lighter the skin color is and the darker that the hair is, the better.
-Since the laser light is absorb by pigment, skin pigment can also absorb it which can result in a burn or change in skin color that can be permanent.
+Since the laser light is absorbed by the pigment, skin pigment can also absorb it which can result in a burn or change in skin color that can be permanent.
 Patients with darker skin require different settings on the laser to reduce the risk of skin problems making the procedure less effective on patients with darker skin.
 This also means that it is best to keep the areas being treated as light as possible so avoid tanning while the treatments are being done.

 Number of Treatments

 Laser hair removal treatments are generally done about six to eight weeks apart, which is enough time for the hairs to change their growth cycle.
-Ideal patients for laser hair removal will often see a significant reduction in hair with only three treatments sessions while others may require several more depending on how they respond.
+Ideal patients for laser hair removal will often see a significant reduction in hair with only three treatment sessions while others may require several more depending on how they respond.
 Unfortunately, as is true with many medical procedures, there are no guarantees.